 It’s vitally important for each to listen to the other, to hear the other’s point of view and be open to trying new things.
 As producer I run the sessions so to speak, but always with an eye on the artist to make sure they’re fully engaged and inspired.
 Some artists are heavily involved in the details, others prefer to be free of them.
 I’m comfortable working with those differing dynamics.
 When it comes to creative decisions I feel that the artist and producer should always work towards a consensus -- I want the artist to love EVERYTHING about the record.

-I work on a sliding scale depending on the budget demands and the scope of a project.
-Once the musical goal comes into focus, I come up with a working budget that includes a flat fee for my services.
+I charge a standard all-inclusive flat fee, and the final recording budget is determined by the length and the scope of the project.
+Once the musical goal comes into focus, the artist and I come up with a working budget.
 I prefer working for a flat fee because there are no budget surprises, and I can be as patient as I need to be.

 WHERE DO YOU USUALLY RECORD?

-These days I do the majority of my producing and mixing at my studio in Pomfret CT, Harmony St. (See the Studio tab above) But I'm open to traveling elsewhere and have recorded in Boston, NYC, Nashville and Los Angeles.
+I do a lot of producing and mixing at my studio Harmony St. (see the Studio tab above) and at other top-notch studios in the Northeast.
+But I'm open to traveling elsewhere and have also recorded in NYC, Nashville, and Los Angeles.

 DO YOU ONLY PRODUCE FULL LENGTH CDS?